 A video about TYPF's programme based in Sunder Nagar Nursery - this was made about 4 years ago!

 Blending Spectrum has been working with a community comprising 150 families in Sunder Nagar Nursery since 2008.
 Though SNN is a part of the larger Nizamuddin Basti in Central Delhi, it is located slightly away from the rest of the area, thus isolating the migrant community that lives there from the governmental and non-governmental interventions in place in Nizamuddin Basti.
 TYPF has run a number of projects in Sunder Nagar Nursery to further young people’s leadership.
 Since 2017, TYPF has been running Young Feminists For Change, a theatre-based project with young women leaders.

-- The Safety Audit process: led by youth leaders in 3 urban slum communities of Delhi, it identified the existing lacunae in the services and physical infrastructure using a smartphone app.
-The initiative has also helped facilitate dialogue between the community members and the government representatives.
+- The Safety Audit 2016: led by youth leaders in 3 urban slum communities of Delhi, it identified the existing gaps in the services and physical infrastructure using a smartphone app.
+The initiative has also helped facilitate dialogue between the community members and government representatives.

 - Masti Ka Din is an annual event organised under the Blending Spectrum programme, which celebrates the year-long journey of the volunteers.
 In 2017, this event marked 15 years of TYPF and was attended by over 300 people.

 - Meri Suraksha, Mera Haq: led by 16 youth leaders in SNN and the Blending Spectrum Team, the 2016 Safety Audit was revisited in 2017.
 The project was carried out over 3 weeks in the SNN and Nizamuddin Basti area, where they documented and mapped out ‘safe’ and ‘unsafe’ areas using cameras.
 The project concluded with an exhibition of the Audit Team’s findings, which they used to advocate with community members and with the local authorities for safer public spaces and improved sanitation.
 See pictures here.